darlatan/chatrooms-rules/README.md

 - English only
 - Be respectful to each other
 - Avoid FUD and/or disinformation
-- Avoid gatekeeping
+- Avoid gatekeeping and try to remain welcoming to new users
 - No hate speech (No racism, no homophobia, no transphobia...)
 - No spam
-- No trolling
+- No trolling (this doesn't mean sarcasm is forbidden)
 - No NSFW content (no Porn, no Gore, no Hentai...)
-- No upload of any non-media file
+- No upload of any non-media files (binaries, executables, compressed files...)
-- No voice messages
+- No voice messages (these will be auto-deleted by the bots)
-- Avoid drifting too much off-topic or move to an off-topic room like #bnonymity
+- **Avoid drifting too much off-topic or move to an off-topic room like #bnonymity**

 #### Rules for Modern Cryptography:<a name="moderncrypto"></a>
 See <https://nobodyspecial.neocities.org/rules.md.html>